-- Cancer Studies.
+- Alzheimer's Disease.
+In April 2023, we reached our enrollment target of 49 participants for the Phase 1b/2 SIGNAL-AD study evaluating pepinemab as a potential treatment for people with mild dementia due to Alzheimer's disease.
+It is anticipated that all participants will have completed 12-months treatment in June 2024, and SIGNAL-AD topline data will be reported in the second half of 2024. - Cancer Studies.
 We and others have shown that SEMA4D, the target of pepinemab, is highly expressed in head and neck cancer where it impedes recruitment and activation of dendritic cells and cytotoxic T cells that can attack the tumor while also inducing differentiation of myeloid derived suppressor cells that inhibit tumoricidal immune activity.
 Head and neck cancer is, therefore, a cancer in which immunotherapy with pepinemab in combination with a checkpoint inhibitor such as KEYTRUDA could be uniquely effective.
 We have entered into a collaboration with Merck, Sharp & Dohme, who is supplying KEYTRUDA, for first-line treatment of recurrent or metastatic head and neck cancer (R/M HNSCC).
 Vaccinex has analyzed interim data from the first 36 patients in the open-label, single-arm, Phase 2 KEYNOTE B-84 study (NCT04815720).
-Study results showed that the combination therapy was well tolerated and resulted in an approximately 2X increase in objective response (ORR) and median progression free (PFS) in patients with hard-to-treat PD-L1-low tumors, those with combined positive score <20 (CPS<20), compared to historical response rates for checkpoint monotherapy in this population.
+Study results showed that the combination therapy was well tolerated and resulted in an approximately 2X increase in objective response (ORR) and median progression free survival (PFS) in patients with hard-to-treat PD-L1-low tumors, those with combined positive score <20 (CPS<20), compared to historical response rates for checkpoint monotherapy in this population.
 ORR for the CPS<20 population was 21.1% with median PFS of 5.79 months, which is almost 2X that of historical response to checkpoint monotherapy in this population, ORR 11.9% and PFS 2.2 months.
-In contrast, the ORR and PFS for combination therapy with pepinemab in the CPS ≥20 (N=17) subgroup was similar to that for historical checkpoint monotherapy.
-These data are consistent with a prior study in which the combination of pepinemab with PD-L1 inhibitor BAVENCIO® (avelumab) also appeared to approximately double ORR in patients with PD-L1-low non-small cell lung cancer (NCT03268057).
-In a similar arrangement, we are collaborating with Merck KGaA (EMD Serono in the U.S.), who is supplying Bavencio (avelumab), another checkpoint inhibitor, for combination with pepinemab in pancreatic cancer.
-Pepinemab is also being evaluated by third parties in investigator-sponsored trials for breast cancer, and in multiple "window of opportunity" studies in additional cancer indications. - Alzheimer's Disease.
-In April 2023, we reached our enrollment target of 40 participants for the Phase 1b/2 SIGNAL-AD study evaluating pepinemab as a potential treatment for people with mild dementia due to Alzheimer's disease.
-SIGNAL-AD topline data from this fullyenrolled study is expected in mid-2024, after all the participants have received 12 months of treatment.
+In contrast, the ORR and PFS for combination therapy with pepinemab in the CPS ≥20 subgroup was similar to that for historical checkpoint monotherapy.
+This data is consistent with a prior study in which the combination of pepinemab with PD-L1 inhibitor BAVENCIO® (avelumab) also appeared to approximately double ORR in patients with PD-L1-low non-small cell lung cancer (NCT03268057).
+We are also collaborating with Merck KGaA (EMD Serono in the U.S.), who is supplying Bavencio (avelumab), another checkpoint inhibitor, for combination with pepinemab in pancreatic cancer.
+While Pepinemab is being evaluated by third parties in investigator-sponsored trials